-The Girl in the Yellow Dress: Surviving Britain’s Chaotic Years of 1965 to 1975
+She Wore a Yellow Dress: A Young Couple Survives Britain’s Chaotic Years of 1965 to 1975

-The content of The Girl in the Yellow Dress is not intended to be an exposition on the company.
+The content of She Wore a Yellow Dress is not intended to be an exposition on the company.
 It was a turbulent time in Industrial Relations and a traumatic decade of failed efforts to improve relationships with its workforce.
-Ford of Europe took over its leadership and soon we were assembling cars that could also be built in other countries.
+Ford of Europe took over its leadership and soon we were assembling cars that could be built in other countries.
 Who could do it cheaper, quicker, and with reliable quality?
-The following numbers show how Ford Britain’s production numbers declined during the period covered by this book.
+The following numbers show how Ford of Britain’s production numbers declined during the period covered by this book.

 |Ford Cortina||242, 300||261,700||182,200||140,350|